 Today, let's look at Joel Greenblatt's Gotham Asset Management.
-It's of great interest to many investors because Greenblatt is the author of the well-regarded and best-selling book The Little Book That Beats the Market and because his "magic formula" investing strategy, which seeks out companies with high returns on capital and hefty earnings yields, has many fans.
-As my colleague Morgan Housel has noted: "The simple formula absolutely destroys market averages over time.
+It's of great interest to many investors because Greenblatt is the author of the well-regarded and best-selling The Little Book That Beats the Market and because his system of seeking out companies with high returns on capital and hefty earnings yields.
+His "Magic Formula" has many fans.
+As my colleague Morgan Housel has noted, "The simple formula absolutely destroys market averages over time.
 Greenblatt backs this up with considerable statistical evidence."

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.